 • Planned unit developments (PUD), now often simply called PD (planned development), and all types of site plan review and approval requirements are appropriate measures to protect the public interest within the context of a set of site specifics.

 • Development agreements also are considered legal in most situations, providing the zoning and other development codes spell out in advance of the particular zoning application when developer agreements will be required and the ways that the public interest will be protected.
+Community benefit agreements, as a type of development agreement, are included in our generalization.
 However, the local government should be very careful in maintaining the appearance and the reality that a particular development agreement is not a condition of rezoning.